Why would you want to live according to your dosha constitution?

 Ayurveda and the seasons – according to the doshas

 The following sections include journal prompts to reflect on your constitutions and personal experience.
-Go to the Clean, Cleanse and Intro to Ayurveda to download your worksheets.
+Go to the Clean, Cleanse and Intro to Ayurveda Course to download your worksheets.

 The seasons also follow the doshas.
 Depending on where you live you might recognise the following qualities or changes in the weather.
 You might have noticed how they affect you.
 Do you feel more comfortable in a particular season?